Rabbit Hood: Production notes

-The cartoon ends with the appearance of "the real" Robin Hood in the form of a clip from the classic 1938 movie, which starred Errol Flynn.
+The cartoon ends with the appearance of "the real" Robin Hood in the form of a clip from the classic 1938 movie, starring Errol Flynn.
 He received a personal copy of this film in exchange for the right to use his earlier image.

 Rule, Britannia!
 (1740) is used here as a satirical motif to mock English pretension.

 The film's music takes advantage of the similarities between the fanfare of the Middle Ages and the reveille.
 The oafish Little John uses a tiny trumpet to sound a standard reveille tune.
 Later, Bugs disguised as a page plays another reveille melody, First Call, often used at the start of horse races, where it is also known as "Call to the Post".
 The sound and effect is similar to the tune used in A Knight for a Day (1946).

 Rabbit Hood is also included with Robin Hood Daffy in the "Special Features" of the 2003 two-DVD Special Edition release of The Adventures of Robin Hood.
 Both are also included on the Blu-ray disc release of the film.
 It is also one of three Bugs Bunny shorts included as special features on the 2014 DVD release of Rankin/Bass Productions' animated version of The Hobbit (along with Knight-mare Hare and Knighty Knight Bugs), made possible by Warner Bros.' acquisition of much of the Rankin-Bass home video library.

 The phrase "Sir Loin of Beef" is used again to name one of King Arthur's knights in Knighty Knight Bugs, co-starring Yosemite Sam.

 The reference to Duke of Brittingham was an in-joke.
 According to former Warner's writer Lloyd Turner in an interview, Brittingham's was a bar across the street from the Warner Animation offices.